“Her written and oral advocacy are both excellent.”

 Turan acts in related civil claims concerning unlawful deprivations of liberty and violations of the Care Act 2014, the Human Rights Act 1998, and the Equality Act 2010.
 She also acts in cases in the Court of Protection which follow clinical negligence or personal injury proceedings (for example, for clients who have sustained brain injuries).

-Turan was a contributing author to the recent Ministry of Justice consultation on revising the Mental Capacity Act 2005 Code of Practice.
+Turan was a contributing author to the Ministry of Justice consultation on revising the Mental Capacity Act 2005 Code of Practice.
 Turan sits on the Equality and Diversity Committee of the Court of Protection Bar Association.

 Inquests and Public Inquiries

-Turan advises on the bringing of civil claims in negligence, under the Human Rights Act, and under the Equality Act following inquests, and on judicial reviews of coronial decisions.
+Turan regularly advises on the bringing of civil claims in negligence, under the Human Rights Act, and under the Equality Act following inquests, and on judicial reviews of coronial decisions.

 Public Law and Human Rights